xtensor-stack/xsimd/docs/source/index.rst

 on a batch of values at once, and thus provide a way to significantly accelerate code execution.
 However, these instructions differ between microprocessor vendors and compilers.

 `xsimd` provides a unified means for using these features for library authors.
-Namely, it enables manipulation of batches of numbers with the same arithmetic operators as for single values.
-It also provides accelerated implementation of common mathematical functions operating on batches.
+Namely, it enables manipulation of batches of scalar and complex numbers with the same arithmetic operators and common mathematical functions as for single values.

 `xsimd` makes it easy to write a single algorithm, generate one version of the algorithm per micro-architecture and pick the best one at runtime, based on the running processor capability.